2006–07 Slovak Cup

 The 2006–07 Slovak Cup was the 38th season of Slovakia's annual knock-out cup competition and the fourteenth since the independence of Slovakia.
-It began on 1 August 2006 with Round 1 and ended on 8 May 2007 with the Final.
-The winners of the competition earned a place in the First qualifying round of the UEFA Cup.
+It began on 1 August 2006 with the matches of first round and ended on 8 May 2007 with the final.
+The winners of the competition earned a place in the first qualifying round of the UEFA Cup.
 MFK Ružomberok were the defending champions.

 First round

 The two games were played on 1 August 2006.